 A healthy, balanced diet means getting the right amounts of:

-Keep a food diary, writing down everything you eat for a week or two.
+, writing down everything you eat for a week or two.
 It will help you see which foods you need to eat more of and which foods you're eating too much of.

 Tips for choosing your food sensibly